MARKET SNAPSHOT: Stocks Fall From Records As Financial Shares Slump

 What are the main benchmarks doing?

 The Russell 2000 index fell 1.3%.
-The index of small-capitalization shares is seen as having a higher correlation to the prospects of tax reform than the other indexes, which are geared toward larger and multinational companies.
+The index of small-capitalization shares is seen as more sensitive to the prospects of tax reform than the other indexes, which are geared toward larger and multinational companies.

 Continue Reading Below